oVirt/ovirt-site/source/documentation/admin-guide/chap-Users_and_Roles.html.md

 * Configure the extension files.

+* Note: The files `/etc/httpd/http.keytab` and `/etc/httpd/conf.d/ovirt-sso.conf` do not exist by default, and are created by this procedure.
+As such, they are examples, and other names can be used just as well.
+However, for users following this procedure, engine-backup was patched (since [4.3.4](https://bugzilla.redhat.com/show_bug.cgi?id=1693816)) to include these files in backups, and restore them on restore.
+If you use other names, it is up to you to make sure you backup and restore them as needed.

 **Configuring Kerberos for the Apache Service**

 1. On the KDC server, use the `kadmin` utility to create a service principal for the Apache service on the oVirt Engine.
 The service principal is a reference ID to the KDC for the Apache service.